tamilselvanarjun/auto-ed/paper.md

 students to understand the basics of automatic differentiation.-->

 Automatic differentiation is a method of computing derivatives to machine precision based on the decomposition of functions into a series of elementary operations.
-These operations can be conceptualized as forming a graph structure, which allows us to perform automatic differentiation in either the forward or reverse mode, depending on the direction of the traversal of the graph.
-The goal of `Auto-eD` software and the accompanying lecture modules is to enhance students' understanding of automatic differentiation by helping them to visualize the underlying graph structure of the computations.
+These operations can be conceptualized as forming a graph structure.
+This graph can be traversed in the forward or reverse direction, giving rise to the two primary modes in automatic differentiation.
+The goal of the `Auto-eD` software and the accompanying lecture modules is to enhance students' understanding of automatic differentiation by helping them to visualize the underlying graph structure of the computations.

 # Statement of Need
 While most students encountering automatic differentiation will be familiar with the chain rule from multivariable calculus, far fewer students understand how to relate the chain rule to methods for computing derivatives in software.
 The fundamental step to this understanding is the ability to decompose a function into elementary operations and traverse the resulting graph structure.
 The `Auto-eD` software and lecture modules provide a framework for educators to help teach students how to relate functions to an underlying graph and use that graph to compute derivatives.
+Using `Auto-eD`, students are able to visualize the forward and reverse graph and an accompanying computational trace table.
 As a result, students gain a better understanding of the process of automatic differentiation and hence are better equipped to understand its use in a wide range of applications.

 # Content
 The content available in the [Auto-eD package](https://github.com/lindseysbrown/Auto-eD) contains a software package capable